pSeven Enterprise deployment¶

 Installation package¶

-To get the pSeven Enterprise package, send a request to your corresponding DATADVANCE or VAR account manager.
+To get the pSeven Enterprise package, send a request to your corresponding pSeven SAS or VAR account manager.
 You shall receive the following:

 - The pSeven Enterprise Helm chart, which is a small file named